liangliang12/Machine-Learning-soil-dielectric-constant/README.md

 ##The required base packages
 joblib,

-## The example to using built model
+## The example to using soil dielectric constant predicted models

 ```
 #download the model with pkl as local lication
 import joblib